 Now I have a second website, dedicated to all things Essex, there’ll most likely be some more Essex mini breaks.
 I’d like to visit a couple more of the glamping locations, they do book up quite far in advance though!
 Essex also has one of the longest coast lines in England, so I’m thinking about having a night away somewhere like Southend-On-Sea, just to get some fresh sea air in my lungs!

 One of my favourite areas of England is the South West.
 I love Devon and Cornwall and would never turn down a trip there!
 Attempting to surf and the ‘surf like’ atmosphere around the beach towns is something I love.
 I am quite happy wandering in and out of surf shops, I have surfboard and VW camper van stickers stuck over my laptop.
 I’m not a huge ‘brand’ person but I do love Animal, Billabong, Roxy and Vans clothes (and BACKPACKS), they are just always such nice colours!

 Even on a normal year when staycations haven’t been so popular, Devon and Cornwall can get VERY busy.
 Due to the geography of the land, traffic does tend to bottle neck, especially on Saturdays.
 It’s best to either travel so you arrive very early in the morning to beat the traffic, or head down on a week day.
 Some of the local roads are very narrow too and car parks aren’t always the biggest, so if you can stay somewhere with access to a beach or a nearby town within walking distance, that would be beneficial!

 Bristol and Bath

 Now thinking of somewhere completely new to me, I still really want to visit Bristol and Bath at some point!
-I was hoping to visit in 2020 but we all know how that turned out!
 They look like nice cities to photograph, so that would be my main reason for visiting!

 Visiting Friends and Family